 Local government elections are held every two years, usually on the third Saturday in October.
-The most recent Ordinary Election was held on Saturday 17 October 2015.
+The next Ordinary Election will be held 16 October 2021.

-The City of Subiaco's Council comprises thirteen elected members – the Mayor and three councillors for each of the four wards.
-The mayor and councillors are elected to their positions for a four year term.
+The City of Subiaco Council comprises twelve elected members.
+The Mayor represents the entire district and there are three councillors for each of the North, East and Central wards, and two councillors for the South ward.
+The Mayor and councillors are elected to their positions for a four year term.
 Councillors retire from office on a rotational basis, with half retiring every two years.

 Voting method and count

-Election packages are posted to all electors on the City of Subiaco roll approximately three weeks before election day.
-The packages can be returned by mail or hand delivered and placed in a sealed ballot box at the city's Administration Centre until 6pm on election day.
+Election packages are posted to all electors on the City of Subiaco electoral rolls approximately three weeks before election day.
+The packages can be returned by mail or hand delivered and placed in a sealed ballot box at the City's Administration Centre until 6pm on election day.

-Replacement ballot papers are available for registered voters at the city’s administration centre.
+Replacement ballot papers are available for registered voters at the City’s Administration Centre if required.

 The count commences at 6pm on election day and results are usually available later that evening on the Western Australian Electoral Commission's website.